LxMLS/lxmls-toolkit/README.md

     https://www.anaconda.com/download/

-and follow the instructions.
-We strongly recommend using at least Python 3.
+and follow the instructions for installation using Python 3.

+After setting up the anaconda:

+	use your favorite git tool to create a clone of this repository navigate to the folder where the repository resides

+	install anaconda (see instruction)
+	conda create --name lxmls_new
+	conda activate lxmls_new
+	conda install pip
+	pip install --editable .

 If you prefer `pip` to Anaconda you can install the toolkit in a way that does not interfere with your existing installation.
 For this you can use a virtual